michael-barlow3/tmp_CM/README.md

-  ## Tags - Section needs more work
+  ## Tags

-***Use tags with PR and Release in GitHub not Merge.***

 A tag is a way to mark a point in time in the repository.
 Typically tags are used to mark a release version of the repository.
 [Tags are not the same as branches](https://en.wikibooks.org/wiki/Git/Advanced#:~:text=The%20difference%20between%20tags%20and,and%20usually%20not%20be%20changed).
+Tags are assigned to Pull Requests to the SQA branch and to the Release product.

 While there are 2 types of tags (lightweight and annotated), annotated tags should always be used.
 Lightweight tags simply list the [semantic version](https://semver.org/) of the release (or in the case of VistA a tag can be the VistA patch # *Note: VistA patches do not make use of the [Semantic Versioning](https://semver.org/) standard*) while annotated tags give not only the version of the release but also who created the tag, when it was created (which may or may not be the same person/date of the branch it's pointing to) and any message (similar to a commit message) the tagger attributed to the tag.
 For more information on Git Tagging, check out the [Git Basics Tagging](https://git-scm.com/book/en/Git-Basics-Tagging) page.

-giving a high level overview of what is being committed (Patch # and Test Version #)
+Tag comments give a high level overview of what is being committed (Patch # and Test Version #)

 ```
 $ git tag -a DG-5.3-342-V4 -m "Both DG-5.3-342 and XYZ-1-100 are mutually dependent upon each other"